mwermelinger/jollity/md/manual.md

 check_lengths(nb, kinds:str, length:int)
 ```
 This reports any line longer than the given length.
-Usually this function is called on `code` and `md:fence` cells, as other lines
+Usually this function is called with `kinds='code md:fence'`, as lines in
-simply wrap around at the window edge.
+other kinds of cells simply wrap around at the window edge.
 ```py
 check_urls(nb, kinds:str)
 ```